Dink, Plovdiv Province: History

 During the years of Ottoman rule in Bulgaria, in Dink there were several Armenian Farms, built around 1850.
 There was a farm near the river, named "Dinkata", hence later the name of the village became "Dink".

 Infrastructure

-There is a church in Dink, named "Uspenie Bogorodichno".
-It was destroyed in the 1928 Chirpan–Plovdiv earthquakes.
-Later it was rebuilt.
+There is a church in Dink named "Uspenie Bogorodichno".
+It was destroyed in the 1928 Chirpan–Plovdiv earthquakes and was later rebuilt.

 The first school in the village was established in 1905 in a private edifice.
-It remained functioning until 1912 - 1913, when it became governmental owned.
+It remained functioning until 1912 or 1913, when it became governmental owned.
 It was built with community funds and was later destroyed during the massive earthquake in 1928.
 In 1929 it was rebuilt and named "Paisii Hilendarski" or "Otets Paisii".

 The village also has a community hall and library named "Prosveta", which was built in 1938 and rebuilt in 2007.

 In the center of the village a monument of a slain antifascist can be found.